 |83 minutes||6 units|

 - But what if, after performing all of your 8-Minute Rule calculations, you end up with a mixed remainder (that is, 8 minutes that represent two different services)?
 For example, let’s say you have 2 leftover minutes of manual therapy and 6 leftover minutes of therapeutic exercise.
 In this case, it’s important to know which version of the 8-Minute Rule the payer in question uses.
 Medicare and the American Medical Association (AMA) each define and apply the 8-Minute Rule differently—particularly with respect to mixed remainders.
-As explained here, under the Medicare rule, you can bill one unit of the service with the greatest time total (in our example, therapeutic exercise).
+As explained in this blog post, under the Medicare rule, you can bill one unit of the service with the greatest time total (in our example, therapeutic exercise).
 Under the AMA’s rule, however, you cannot bill for any service unless you provided it for at least 8 minutes.
 In other words, mixed remainders don’t count.
 On first pass, it might sound like Medicare’s rule produces more favorable billing results—but that’s not always the case.
 Check out this blog post for an example.

 - Medicare’s 8-Minute Rule applies to all payers that receive federal funding (including Medicare, Tricare, and Medicaid).
 Commercial payers, on the other hand, can choose to use either rule.
 That means it’s up to you to know which rule each of your payers expects you to follow before you submit any claims.
 Otherwise, you risk claim denials.